Skip to content

 • Only access this email from your creator device or browser profile

 This is your foundation.
-Every other creator account (social media, banking, etc.) should be tied to this email, not your personal one.
+Every other creator account (social media, banking, everything) should be tied to this email, not your personal one.

-2. Choose a Stage Name That Has Zero Connection to Your Real Identity
+2. Choose a Stage Name With Zero Connection to Your Real Identity

 Your stage name is your brand.
 It needs to be:

-• Completely made up — not a nickname your friends use
+• Completely invented, not a nickname your friends use

-• Not a variation of your real name (no initials, no first name + fake last name)
+• Not a variation of your real name (no initials, no first name plus fake last name)

 • Memorable and brandable

 Once you pick it, commit to it.
-Switching stage names later is messy and can create identity confusion that undermines your privacy.
+Switching stage names later is messy and creates identity confusion that undermines your privacy.

 3. Set Up a Creator-Specific Phone Number

 OnlyFans uses phone numbers for two-factor authentication.
-If you use your real number, it’s a link between your creator account and your personal identity.
+If you use your real number, it becomes a link between your creator account and your personal identity.

 Get a secondary number: